This character sheet is for listing the tropes related to Decepticons in the various Transformers: Generation 1 continuities.

 - The Cynic: Crankcase is always in a bad mood.

-- Humongous Mecha In the IDW comics, Crankcase finds one in the Spaceship.
+- Humongous Mecha: In the IDW comics, Crankcase finds one in a crashed spaceship.

 - Giver of Lame Names: Crankcase in the IDW comics